by Anna Olswanger

 Shlemiel Crooks is a Sydney Taylor Honor Book and PJ Library Book published by NewSouth Books.

 A family musical based on Shlemiel Crooks, commissioned by the Kaufman Center, premiered in 2011 at Merkin Concert Hall in New York with the Poppyseed Players.
+The musical is available for licensing from Drama Source.

 Praise for Shlemiel Crooks